Kalimehtar/advanced-readtable/README.md

 , because first for is in ITERATE package, but second -- is not.

+Be careful: this change is not local to your package.

 _set-macro-symbol_ - syntax is like set-macro-character,
 ------------------

 But FUNC is binded to SYMBOL, not character.
+This symbol will be processed in all cases, where it is not bounded by ||.

 Now you may make something like

     html:[body [table (as-html sql:[select * from t1])]]

 html:[ and sql:[ will have different handlers and you may mix them in one expression.

+Also it allows to make simple symbol-aliases.
+For example:

+    (set-macro-symbol '|ALIAS| (lambda (stream symbol)
+                                 (declare (ignore stream symbol))
+                                   'advanced-readtables:push-local-package))
+Now you may do

+    (alias 'iter:iter :iterate)

+Moreover, you may alias variables from other packages and set them through alias.
+But be careful: this change is not local to your package.

 _get-macro-symbol_ - syntax is like get-macro-character,
 ------------------